buhrmi/buhrmi/README.md

 I'm a full-stack developer from Germany, currently living in Da Nang, Vietnam, available for hire.

+### Buhrmi's App Framework

-I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:
+Buhrmi's App Framework is a framework for **native-feeling, offline-capable web apps**, that I've been working on for the last few months.
+It's built on Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.